 Nature is so fascinating!
 Did you know that the vivid colors of fall leaves were actually there all summer, just masked by green—or, that the main reason that the leaves change color is NOT due to changing weather?
 Enjoy some naturalist fun facts about what causes leaves to change color.

-Why Do Leaves Change Color?
+Why Do Trees Change Color?

 Yellow carotenoids exist in the leaf all summer, but are masked by chlorophyll during the growing season.
 Red anthocyanins, on the other hand, are freshly produced by plants as fall conditions ramp up.
-Suprisingly enough, scientists aren’t enitirely sure why trees bother to produce a new pigment while otherwise trying to save their precious resources for the winter ahead.
+Surprisingly enough, scientists aren’t entirely sure why trees bother to produce a new pigment while otherwise trying to save their precious resources for the winter ahead.
 Some suggest that the bright red color could deter insect pests from feeding on leaves, or that red attracts birds that feed on (and spread) the trees’ fruit.

 However, another interesting theory is that the red pigment acts as a sort of sunscreen for the leaves, staving off damage from bright autumn sunlight and allowing the leaves to stay on the tree for longer than they would if they were to remain green or even yellow.

 Sugar trapped in autumn leaves by the corky wall is largely responsible for the vividness of the colors.
 Some additional anthocyanins are also manufactured by sunlight acting on the trapped sugar.
 This is why fall foliage is so sparkling after several bright fall days and more muted during rainy spells.

 Finally, as autumn carries on, leaves begin to turn brown once all their nutrients are re-absorbed by the tree.
 The brown color is the result of the leftover tannins, a chemical that exists in many leaves, especially oaks.

 What Weather Conditions Bring the Best Fall Foliage?